ColdFusionX/ColdFusionX.github.io/_posts/2020-09-01-LegacyHTB.md

 We discovered the host is vulnerable to notorious SMB exploits `MS08-67 (exploited widely by Conficker worm)` and `MS17-010 (by Shadow Brokers)`.

-We'll exploit both vulnerabilities **MS08-67** & **MS17-010** manually sticking to OSCP pattern using publicly available exploit scripts.
+Let's exploit both vulnerabilities **MS08-67** & **MS17-010** manually sticking to OSCP pattern using publicly available exploit scripts.

 ## MS08-67